getodk/docs/docs/collect-security.rst

       :alt: Image showing Sounds and notifications option in the Device section.
       :class: device-screen-vertical

-2. Scroll down and :gesture:`tap` on :guilabel:`Notifications on lock screen` under the :guilabel:`Notification` section.
+2. Scroll down and tap on :guilabel:`Notifications on lock screen` under the :guilabel:`Notification` section.
 You can change how notifications are shown when device is locked setting.
 The most privacy conscious setting is to Hide sensitive notification content so that you know which app is alerting you, without showing its contents.

    .. image:: /img/collect-best-practices/notify-lock-screen.png
       :alt: Image showing Notifications on lock screen option in the Notification section.